CSCfi/csc-user-guide/docs/apps/maestro.md

 Maestro can be installed on a Linux, Mac or Windows computer.
 Download the appropriate files from [the Schrödinger website](https://www.schrodinger.com/).
-You don't need a license to *download* the software, although you do need to register at the Schrödinger website.
+You don't need a license to *download* the software, although you do need to register at the Schrödinger website first.
 Note that getting access may take up to 24 hours, so please be patient.

 After you've downloaded and installed Maestro, you'll need to configure licensing to be able to *run* the software.